Joerg Isebrand - Cover

 Chapter 3: Joerg Isebrand Becomes a Landsknecht and Fights the Danish

-Caution: This Historical Sex Story contains strong sexual content, including Ma/Fa Ma/ft mt/Fa Consensual Romantic Heterosexual Historical First Oral Sex Violence
+Caution: This Historical Sex Story contains strong sexual content, including Ma/Fa Consensual Romantic Heterosexual Historical Military Rags To Riches War First Oral Sex Violence

 The next day, they marched further east, again through empty land.
 They were able to shoot a doe with a crossbow bolt, and they were all looking forward to a dinner of venison.
 When evening approached, they came across a small farm, the house almost invisible behind a stand of chestnut trees.
 Dark clouds had appeared in the sky, and they walked towards that farmhouse, in the hope of finding shelter against the threatening storm.

 Indeed, the freeholder allowed them the use of his barn for the night.
-When Gernot offered five Silver Marks, the farmer's wife prepared a large pot of venison stew for them, and they ate well.
+When Gernot offered five Silver Marks, the farmer’s wife prepared a large pot of venison stew for them, and they ate well.
+The farmer’s wife also brewed her own ale, and for another five Marks, each man received two Kannen1 of ale.
 The storm broke loose after their supper, and they were glad to be out of the rain, sleeping on the hay in the barn.

-An empty storage house for codfish was assigned to them, and they made themselves comfortable as best they could.
+An empty codfish storage house was assigned as quarters for them, and they made themselves comfortable as best they could.
 Food was free and ample, part of the costs the city had agreed to bear.
-They also received payment once a week, and Gernot warned Joerg not to spend too much of his pay since they could not expect to make money by looting.
+They also received payment once a week, but Gernot warned Jœrg not to spend too much of his pay since they could not expect to make money by looting.
 They were hired to defend the city, and no offensive action was planned.

-Their days were spent practising with their weapons, and Gernot took it upon himself to introduce young Joerg to the finer points of sword fighting.
+Their days were spent practising with their weapons, and Gernot took it upon himself to introduce young Jœrg to the finer points of sword fighting.
 He also learned to master the crossbow and the halberd, and Gernot explained to his new acquisition the tactics of warfare.
-Gernot was a patient man and a born teacher, and several others of the younger men joined them in the evenings when he told the stories of his exploits in the pay of most every sovereign in Northern Europe.
+Gernot was a patient man and a born teacher, and several other young men joined them in the evenings when he told the stories of his exploits in the pay of most every sovereign in Northern Europe.
 He was over forty, and the scars he bore all over his body were testimony to his claim of experience.

-Three weeks after their arrival, the whole troop of mercenaries, now close to two thousand, were roused to march.
-Supposedly, the Danish were approaching on the city, and the mercenaries were to head them off while the citizens manned the walls and gates.
+Three weeks after their arrival, the whole troop of mercenaries, now close to two thousand, were ordered to march.
+Supposedly, the Danish were approaching the city, and the mercenaries were to head them off whilst the citizens manned the walls and gates.
 After a two-day march north, they encountered another troop of mercenaries, these under Danish flag.
 They were of equal strength, and for three days, the two groups had a stand-off.
 By this time, field pieces had been summoned from Lubeck, and the Chief Gunner took it upon himself to subject the Danish to a veritable cannonade.
-One or two cannonballs even landed inside the Danish camp.
+A few cannonballs even landed inside the Danish camp.

-The following morning, the Danish emerged from their camp in fighting order, that is, they marched in a ragged line, while two or three drummers beat a step that nobody followed.
-Joerg heard a few of his comrades shout greetings to men they knew from earlier campaigns.
+The following morning, the Danish emerged from their camp in fighting order, that is, they marched in a ragged line, whilst two or three drummers beat a step that nobody followed.
+Jœrg heard a few of his comrades shout greetings to men they knew from earlier campaigns.
 Then the captains ordered them to advance.

 The source of this story is Storiesonline